-In specialized data management systems, such as Rufus [30], Lore [31]and Strudel [21], the models are customized to store and retrieve semi-structured XML data.
+In specialized data management systems, such as Rufus [30], Lore [31] and Strudel [21], the models are customized to store and retrieve semi-structured XML data.
 Storing of GML data can use one of several approaches: a relational model, an object-oriented model, an object-relational model, a specialized XML database, or full file storage on disk.
 Storing the whole file represents less overhead, since no heavy processing needs to be performed.
 However, this approach tends to become space-intensive over time.
-In the case of a relational model, the data is mapped into relations and queries are posted in a semi-structured query language, which is then translated to SQL queries.
+In the case of a relational model, the data is mapped into relations, and queries are posted in a semistructured query language, which is then translated to SQL queries.
 Using a database designed for semi-structured data seems to be the best approach with respect to scalability and handling large amounts of data.
 The object-oriented approach is suitable for more complex data, but not necessarily for larger data sets.
-The relational model is a widely-accepted approach and, if adopted, would help in the future integration of XML databases with other databases.
+The relational model is a widelyaccepted approach and, if adopted, would help in the future integration of XML databases with other databases.
 Oracle DBMS and XML DB are examples that support different approaches [6].
-Nonetheless, each approach must still be evaluated further in terms of the efficiency of its query processing for large amounts of spatial and non-spatial data.
+Nonetheless, each approach must still be evaluated further in terms of the query processing efficiency for large amounts of spatial and non-spatial data.
 For instance, the object-oriented approach is generally not efficient for queries on large databases.
 The relational model provides processing advantages due to its availability of ready-made data management tools.
-However, mapping a GML Application Schema to a relational database tends to result in complex structures (e.g., many tables and relationships), which may degrade system performance.
-This process needs to be very fine-tuned to be suitable for processing GML data.
+However, mapping a GML Application Schema to a relational database